bruhmastir/library/docs/aerodrome/doha-hamad/gmp.md

 </figure>

 !!! warning
-    The TULUB1A and ULIKA1A are temporary procedures, so always check the latest NOTAMs for updates.
-The ULIKA1A departure is available from 22:00 to 01:00 UTC the following day, while the TULUB1A is available 24/7.
+    The TULUB1A, LUBET1A and ULIKA1A are temporary procedures, so always check the latest NOTAMs for updates.
+The ULIKA1A departure is available from 22:00 to 01:00 UTC the following day, while the TULUB1A and LUBET1A are available from 07:00 to 04:00 UTC the following day .

 ### 2.3.2 RNP radar departure
 The RNP radar departure procedure shall be used when aircraft are unable to accept a one of the published RNP departures.
 Whereas regular RNP departures follow a prescribed track until leaving the Doha TMA, the RNP radar departures proceed to a fix beyond the extended runway centerline before continuing along the transition out of the TMA.